openebs-archive/openebs-docs/docs/kb.md

 cstor-disk-pool-tla4   270K        9.94G   9.94G      Healthy   striped   2m
 </div>

-Status of each cStor pool can be found under `STATUS` field.
+Status of each cStor pool can be found under `STATUS` column.
 The following are the different type of `STATUS` information of cStor pools and their meaning.

 **Healthy:** This state represents cStor pool is online and running.

 **Offline:** cStor pool status is offline due to the following cases:
 - when pool creation or pool import is failed.
 - when a disk is unavailable in case of the pool is created in a striped manner.
 - when tampering happens on CSP resource and invalid values are set then CSP will be updated to offline.

 **Degraded:** cStor pool status is degraded due to the following cases:
 - when any one of the disks is unavailable on the node where the pool is created either Mirror, Raidz or Raidz2 manner.

 **Error:** This means cstor-pool container in cStor pool pod is not in running state.

 **DetetionFailed:** There could be an internal error occurred when CSP is deleted.

 **Note:** Status of CSPs are updated only if its corresponding cStor pool pod is Running.
 If the cStor pool pod of corresponding cStor pool is not running, then the status of cStor pool shown in the above output may be stale.